 “Assuming, in the days of old, the form of a Varaha (boar or rhino?) with a single tusk (Eka-Sringa or Unicorn), o enhancer of the joy of others, I raised the submerged Earth from the bottom of the ocean.
 From this reason I am called by the name of Ekasringa ”.

 Mahabharata describes the Varaha as shown in the Harappan iconography.
-Anonymous artists in Indus Valley carved this magical seals and cameos of rhinos into soft steatite.
+Anonymous artists in Indus Valley carved this seals of rhinos into soft steatite.
 These perfectly capture the tiniest of details of the animal, including hairy ears and the horny snout upraised in perpetual curiosity.
 Some archaeologists suggest that these seals were used for commerce purposes, or worn as a protective amulet.

 BUDDHIST TEACHINGS – Be like a Rhinoceros